 Common Canine Poisons and Toxins

 There are hundreds of items your dog can get access to.
 Some things are highly toxic and others are non-toxic.
-This article is a guide to help you determine if a particular item is a problem and link you on to more in-depth information.
-Be sure to look at the related articles, which can be found on the right-hand side of the page.
+This article is a guide to help you determine if a particular item is a problem and provide you with the information you need to best help your pet.

 If you think your dog may have been exposed to a toxin, the best thing to do is to check the label of the item you think your pet ingested.
 Read the information about toxicity.
 Often, but not always, the information on packaging regarding children is relevant to dogs and some manufacturers even discuss dog toxicity.
 If there is an 800 number on the package – call them!
 It’s also recommended that you call your veterinarian to confirm the recommendations.
 If you go to your veterinarian, take all packaging and any information you have on the product.